the-turing-way/the-turing-way/book/content/research_compendia/research_compendia.md

 The collection is created in such a way that reproducing all results is straight forward {% cite Nuest2017compendia Gentleman2007statistical %}.

 This chapter has many prerequesites as it takes all digital components of a project together into a reproducible research package.
+That said: a research compendium can be constructed with minimal technical knowledge.
+The main purpose is that all elements of a project are published together, so a basic folder structure combining all components can be sufficient.

 <!--- TODO: add image of package with code, text, graphs, questionnaires, ... -->

 ## How this will help you/ why this is useful

-An executable research compendium should be the final product of your research project.
+A research compendium combines all elements of your project, allowing others to reproduce your work, and should be the final product of your research project.
-Publishing a research compendium (rather than just publishing a paper) allows others to redo your computations.
+Publishing a research compendium (rather than just publishing a paper) allows access to your input, the analysis, and, if the compendium can be executed, the resulting output.
 This not only installs trust in your research but can give you more visibility.
 Others may use your research in unexpected ways.
 Some of those are listed below ([Using a research compendium](#Using_a_research_compendium)).